sandbox-utils/sandbox-venv/README.md

 * `VERBOSE=`– Print full `exec bwrap` command line right before execution.

+#### Debugging

+To see what's failing, run the sandbox with something like `strace -f -e '%file,%process' ...`.

 Examples
 --------
-To install a heavy package that requires a compiler, it is easiest to supply it with full _/usr_ and _/lib_:
+To install a heavy package that requires a compiler, it is often easiest to supply it with full _/usr_ and _/lib_:
 ```sh
 BWRAP_ARGS='--ro-bind /usr /usr --ro-bind /lib /lib'  pip install ...